Mass Incarceration, Risk, and the Principles of Punishment

 This article shows that given the current law and policy of collateral consequences, and the social conditions they engender, judges and sentencing commissions should do exactly the opposite of what they currently do: impose a recidivist sentencing discount, rather than a premium.
 This thesis is counterintuitive and politically unpalatable.
 It goes against the grain of criminal law and policy dating back as far as we know it, virtually the entire scholarly literature, and millennia of social tradition.
 But this article shows that it follows logically from fairly ordinary moral premises.

-70 Emory Law Journal __ (Forthcoming, May 2021)
+70 Emory Law Journal 1209 (2021)

 Abstract: